Support Digital Legacy Transfer Contact

 Choose People You've Actually Talked To

-Don't just assume someone is willing to be a beneficiary.
+Don't just assume someone is willing to be a Transfer Contact.
 Have a conversation with them.
 Let them know you're making this plan and that they're important to it.
 This prevents awkwardness and ensures they're actually prepared for the responsibility.

 Use Special Instructions Generously

 Don't be vague.
 Be specific about timing, priorities, and sensitive handling.
-"Contact my therapist's office first" or "My archives folder is precious to me" gives your beneficiaries real guidance, not just access.
+"Contact my therapist's office first" or "My archives folder is precious to me" gives your Transfer Contact real guidance, not just access.

 Review Annually

 Life changes.
 Relationships evolve.
 Some people become more trusted; others less so.
-Set a reminder to review your beneficiaries yearly and update as needed.
+Set a reminder to review your Transfer Contact yearly and update as needed.
 Trust Blocks makes this easy.